Is It Time to Replace Your Missing Tooth? What Youngsville Patients Should Know About Single Implants

 Most people assume a missing tooth is mainly a cosmetic issue, and while appearance does play a role, the functional consequences often matter more.
 According to the CDC, tooth loss remains a significant public health concern among U.S. adults, with lasting effects on eating, speaking, and overall quality of life.

+What happens when a gap goes untreated is a process that unfolds gradually and compounds over time.
 When a tooth is lost, the bone that once supported it no longer receives the stimulation it needs.
 Without that stimulation, the jawbone gradually resorbs, which can change the shape of the face over time.
-The neighboring teeth will also begin to drift into the open space, which can throw off the alignment of the entire bite.
-Patients may not notice these gradual shifts right away, but they compound over months and years in ways that become more difficult and costly to correct.
+The neighboring teeth will also begin to drift into the open space, throwing off the alignment of the entire bite.

 A single implant placed at the site of the missing tooth does something no bridge or partial can: it replaces the tooth root.
 That root substitute stimulates the bone the way a natural tooth would, preserving the jaw and keeping surrounding teeth in place.